 Let’s see how that works.
 The central node is the most important one: the layout.
 A layout in SceneCity is a method to mass-place buildings, roads etc… Anything that makes a city.
 You’re using the simple layout, this one places buildings only, and randomly without checking for overlap.
 On its left is a procedural cube.
-You’re feeding the layout with a procedural cube for its Building mesh data input.
-As a result, everytime the layout needs a building, it asks the procedural cube mesh node to give a cube as mesh data, with the desired size.
-Finally on the right, you’ve added a node that can convert mesh data to a Blender mesh and a Blender object in the current scene and active layers.
+You’re feeding the layout with a procedural cube for its Buildings mesh data input.
+As a result, everytime the layout needs a building, it asks the procedural cube mesh node to give a cube as mesh data, with the desired size, and adds that mesh to the final city mesh.
+Finally on the right, you’ve added a node that can convert SceneCity’s mesh data to a Blender mesh and a Blender object in the current scene and active collection.

 Blender is frozen while the simple layout node is working, but if you open Blender’s console you’ll see its progress displayed in realtime.

 When you want to know more about any particular node, simply click on the Node doc button, it is a direct link and will open its doc page in your web browser, so do not hesitate.

 Right now the layout creates the buildings in a very homogeneous way.
 You can change its parameters, but in the end, all the buildings look more or less the same.
 So let’s fix that.

 A layout can be controlled in space.
 That means that you can tell it where you want things to be different.
 The simple layout can be told where we want tall and small buildings.
 And where we want no buildings at all.

 - City maps ==> Map -> Blender image